 There’s Hope’s story, one of those cousins, and how in my early thirties I left the Upper Midwest to move into my grandparents’ abandoned adobe house on the ranch because I had a vague idea of starting a family and I couldn’t imagine raising children anywhere else.

 And there’s Sue Scott’s story, how ten years after she and I met in Mexico as Antioch College students she came from Massachusetts to visit me on the ranch and fell hard in love with the light, the cliffs and the ever-changing sky.
 That was in 1985 and from then on Sue returned every year, often with her family.
-Our kids mucked around down by the river together, hiked over the mesa and swam in the pond together until, children grown and gone, she continued coming on her own, her love of this land a steady pulse.
+Our kids mucked around down by the river together, hiked over the mesa and swam in the pond until, children grown and gone, Sue continued coming on her own, her love of this land a steady pulse.

 Finally, there’s the story of what people can do when their deep connection to place forces them to innovate.

 When my aunt Joan Lowery died and her herd sold, the ranch’s future was thrown into question.
 Buildings and fences fell into serious disrepair.
-Our family wondered how it could hang on to the ranch without burdening the kids who were just entering their twenties.
+Our family wondered how it could hang on to the ranch without burdening the grandkids who were just entering their twenties.
 Something had to be done, but what?
 The only asset the ranch seemed to have in abundance, the only currency available in which it could trade, was beauty.

 One winter evening in 2009 I climbed up the western hills and, turning back to look down the valley, I saw a full moon break over the eastern horizon.
-It was so beautiful, I froze.
+It was so beautiful that I froze.
 As was so often true, I was alone watching this lunar miracle unfold.
 I thought oh, how people would love to see this.
 And really, that was the moment I understood that if we changed the way we’d always lived on the ranch, that is to say alone on the ranch, and began to invite others to experience the beauty we’d been blessed to know, maybe the ranch could use that beauty to transition to a future that would preserve it.

 We renovated the old ranch buildings around the plaza into sweet, bright living spaces where people can stay surrounded by the dark skies, healing waters and long views of this near wilderness we call home.
 We made a name for our effort out of the simple list of what’s here: cliffs, a river and springs.
-We had a hunch that breathing new life into the ranch would breathe new life into us and that has proven true.
+We had a hunch that breathing new life into the ranch would breathe new life into us and that proved true.

 In the end, of all of the stories we could tell perhaps there is just this one: Cliff River Springs is our love letter to this land and to New Mexico.
-We’re so very happy that you’re coming, that you’re here.
+I’m so very happy that you’re coming, that you’re here.

 Cliff River Springs